 Mark Russell is a teacher with the Greenville Area School District and an adjunct professor for Seton Hill University.
 He earned a degree in biology, with a wildlife biology minor, from Thiel College and his masters degree in biology from Clarion Univeristy.
 He is currently a co-chair of the water testing and research committee for the Shenango River Watchers.
 Mark enjoys spending time with his wife, Melanie, and their three daughters.
 He is also an avid outdoorsman who spends much of the fall and winter archery and waterfowl hunting, and much of the spring and summer fishing.
 Other interests include environmental and physiology research, hiking, and exploring.

-Monica is a Shenango Valley native, Monica King has worked for the Shenango River Watchers since 2014 and is currently the Director of Operations.
+A Shenango Valley native, Monica King has worked for the Shenango River Watchers since 2014 and is currently the Director of Operations.
 She is a graduate of Slippery Rock University where she studied Geography and Environmental Studies.
-She enjoys camping, kayaking, and is an avid gardener.
+She enjoys camping, kayaking, tending to her goats and is an avid gardener.